 To solve this error, download AccessDatabaseEngine.exe from this Microsoft website.

-One day, I open my mailbox and see bunch of error mail written something like this:
+One day, I open my email via mail command and see bunch of error mail received by me, written something like this:

 Upon diving in Google ocean, I found this solution that may solve the problem:

-Use this SQL query to add manually the wp_termmeta table in your WordPress database if there is the wp_termmeta table doesn’t exist in your DB.
+Use this SQL query to manually add the wp_termmeta table into your WordPress database; if the wp_termmeta table doesn’t exist in your DB.

 The script does not begin with a shebang line, so the kernel executes it with /bin/sh.
 On Ubuntu, /bin/sh is dash, a shell designed for fast startup and execution with only standard features.
 When dash reaches the line, it sees a syntax error: that parenthesis doesn’t mean anything to it in context.